No. 1; Updated December 2013

 Parents should be alert to signs of distress in their child or children.
 Young children may react to divorce by becoming more aggressive and uncooperative or by withdrawing.
 Older children may feel deep sadness and loss.
 Their schoolwork may suffer and behavior problems are common.
 As teenagers and adults, children of divorce can have trouble with their own relationships and experience problems with self-esteem.

 Children will do best if they know that their mother and father will still be their parents and remain involved with them even though the marriage is ending and the parents won't live together.
 Long custody disputes or pressure on a child to "choose" sides can be particularly harmful for the youngster and can add to the damage of the divorce.
-Research shows that children do best when parents can cooperate on behalf of the child.
+Research shows that children do better when parents can minimize conflict and cooperate on behalf of the child.

 Parents' ongoing commitment to the child's well-being is vital.
 If a child shows signs of distress, the family doctor or pediatrician can refer the parents to a child and adolescent psychiatrist for evaluation and treatment.
 In addition, the child and adolescent psychiatrist can meet with the parents to help them learn how to make the strain of the divorce easier on the entire family.
 Psychotherapy for the children of a divorce, and the divorcing parents, can be helpful.

 For additional information see Facts for Families:

 #34 Children’s Sleep Problems

 #4 The Depressed Child

 #00 Definition of a Child and Adolescent Psychiatrist

 See also: Your Child (1998 Harper Collins) / Your Adolescent (1999 Harper Collins)